Mattel posts quarterly loss as Barbie sales plummet

 As demand for its Barbie dolls and preschool toys slows, Mattel is shifting focus to the fast-growing market for building block toys to boost sales.

-In February, the company offered to buy Canada's Mega Brands Inc MB.TO for about $460 million to better compete with Denmark's Lego, which leads the building block toys market.
+In February, the company offered to buy Canada's Mega Brands Inc MB.TO for about $460 million (273 million pounds) to better compete with Denmark's Lego, which leads the building block toys market.

 Mattel reported a net loss of $11.2 million, or 3 cents per share, for the first quarter compared with a net income of $38.5 million, or 11 cents per share, a year earlier.